 Corfu is the northernmost of the Ionian islands and has a strong historical character.
-Its landscape is mostly mountainous, but there are also many stunning beaches with cold crystal waters, like Paleokastritsa, Sidari and Acharavi, pebbled and sandy, organized and secluded.
+Its landscape is mostly mountainous, but there are also many things to do in Corfu and stunning beaches with cold crystal waters to visit, like Paleokastritsa, Sidari and Acharavi, pebbled and sandy, organized and secluded.

 The main town, Corfu Town, boasts many important monuments of Renaissance style, Venetian fortresses, French palaces and British public buildings, as well as lovely open air squares, such as Spianada, and has many popular nightlife meeting spots for youths.

 How to go to Corfu: Visitors can go to Corfu by plane or ferry from Igoumenitsa and Italy.

 Lefkada is world known for its sapphire waters.
 An impressive setting to behold, the sea of Lefkada is also perfect for swimming and snorkeling.
 The best beaches to visit are Porto Katsiki, Egremni and Kathisma.
 There are also beaches offering ideal conditions for windsurfing and kitesurfing, like Agios Ioannis and Vassiliki.

 Easily accessible by car from the mainland of Greece through a small bridge, Lefkada is a very popular choice among both Greek and international tourists.
 All around its coastline there are picturesque villages, such as the cultural Lefkada Town, the tourist Nidri and beautiful Vassiliki.